saba155/DCARN/README.md

 avoid ```--upsample 1``` as it can can take a very long time on the largest clouds.

+Trained models for both datasets can be found at (https://github.com/saba155/DCARN_trained_models)

 # Acknowledgements
 The code for Training, evaluation and visualize is borrowed from [SPG] (https://github.com/loicland/superpoint_graph/tree/release)